Farming in Protected Landscapes

 • Common land is eligible for support.
 You can apply as a landowner with sole rights, or as a group of commoners acting together.

-What the programme will pay for
+What the programme can pay for

 The Farming in Protected Landscapes programme can fund projects that result in at least one of the below four outcomes below, as well as show evidence of deliverability, legacy and value for money: